Al-Hasan al-A'sam: Attack on Ikhshidid Syria

-Al-A'sam first appears as a commander of the Qarmatian forces that captured Damascus and defeated the Ikhshidid governor, al-Hasan ibn Ubayd Allah ibn Tughj in battle before his capital, Ramla, on 28 October.
-The town was plundered for two days, but the locals managed to buy off the Qarmatians with 125,000 gold dinars.
-Hasan was obliged to agree to an annual tribute of 300,000 dinars to the Qarmatians to maintain control of Syria.
+Al-A'sam first appears as a commander of the Qarmatian forces that captured Damascus and defeated the Ikhshidid governor, al-Hasan ibn Ubayd Allah ibn Tughj in battle before his capital, Ramla, on 28 October 968.
+The town was plundered for two days, but the locals managed to buy off the Qarmatians with 125,000 gold dinars, whereupon they left the city.
+The Ikhsidid governor was obliged to agree to an annual tribute of 300,000 dinars to the Qarmatians to maintain control of Syria.

-Medieval Arab historians (followed by the modern historian Michael Jan de Goeje) consider these events to have been a co-ordinated, unified strategy as part of the Fatimid Caliphate's imminent conquest of Egypt.
+Medieval Arab historians (followed by the Orientalist historian Michael Jan de Goeje) consider these events to have been a co-ordinated, unified strategy as part of the Fatimid Caliphate's imminent conquest of Egypt.
 However, modern scholarship has revealed that the Qarmatians were neither loyal partisans of the Fatimids nor, as becomes evident from their behaviour once victorious, were they interested in conquest and conversion of the Syrian territories to their doctrine.
 Rather, the Qarmatians were principally interested in the extraction of tribute to sustain their resource-poor state.
 For this reason, the Qarmatians had for decades been raiding wealthier regions of the Islamic world.
 Indeed, al-A'sam apparently fell into disgrace after being accused of embezzling some of the booty amassed during this campaign.
 When the Qarmatian army again departed for Syria two months later, he was replaced by two of his cousins at the head of the expedition.